hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 }
 ```

 * `maintenance_exclusion` - Exceptions to maintenance window.
 Non-emergency maintenance should not occur in these windows.
-A cluster can have up to three maintenance exclusions at a time [Maintenance Window and Exclusions](https://cloud.google.com/kubernetes-engine/docs/concepts/maintenance-windows-and-exclusions)
+A cluster can have up to 20 maintenance exclusions at a time [Maintenance Window and Exclusions](https://cloud.google.com/kubernetes-engine/docs/concepts/maintenance-windows-and-exclusions)

 <a name="nested_maintenance_exclusion"></a>The `maintenance_exclusion` block supports:
 * `exclusion_options` - (Optional) MaintenanceExclusionOptions provides maintenance exclusion related options.